Amatuon/HeavyAthleteDocs/Everything Else/How we make Money.md

 - Side-by-Side comparisons
 - And more!

-## 4. E-commerce (Coming Soon)
+## 4. E-commerce

-We plan to sell products directly through the platform.
-This feature is currently in development and not yet available.
+We sell highland games products directly through the platform.

 ## Our Commitment to Data Privacy